tomasc/mongoid_occurrences/README.md

 ### Views & queries

-The gem packs two views:
+The gem creates two views (virtual collections):

 * `expanded_occurrences_view` for working with the expanded events
 * `occurrences_ordering_view` for ordering the unexpanded events

 #### Expanded Occurrences View

-This view shows expanded events, meaning events are expanded for each daily occurrence.
+This view lists expanded events – meaning events expanded for each daily occurrence.

-Use the `with_expanded_occurrences_view` method to work with the expanded
+Use the `with_expanded_occurrences_view` method to query the expanded events:
-events:

 ```ruby
 Event.with_expanded_occurrences_view do